fmesena/MinimumFlowDecomposition/README.md

 ## Information about this repository

-This repository contains a python implementation of an encoding in Integer Linear Programming (ILP) proposed by Fernando H. C. Dias, Lucia Williams, Brendan Mumey, and Alexandru I. Tomescu, in their paper "Fast, Flexible, and Exact Minimum Flow Decompositions via ILP" [(see the paper here)](https://dl.acm.org/doi/abs/10.1007/978-3-031-04749-7_14).
+This repository contains a python script to generate the encoding using Integer Linear Programming (ILP) proposed by Fernando H. C. Dias, Lucia Williams, Brendan Mumey, and Alexandru I. Tomescu, to solve the Minimum Flow Decomposition problem.
+The paper is the following: "Fast, Flexible, and Exact Minimum Flow Decompositions via ILP" [(see the paper here)](https://dl.acm.org/doi/abs/10.1007/978-3-031-04749-7_14).

 I also used this paper as an excuse to play around the Integer Optimization package of [Google OR-Tools](https://developers.google.com/optimization).